DelvinOR/CandidateSpringMVC/README.md

 # CandidateSpringMVC

-Candidate manager web application to create, retrieve, update, and delete (CRUD) candidate records from a database in MySQL.
-This is a SpringMVC application that works with Spring Data JPA and Hibernate.
-Programmed in Java and JSP.
+SpringMVC application to create, retrieve, update, and delete (CRUD) candidate records to a database in MySQL

+Successfully adds over 50 records of candidates

+Unit and integration testing performed with JUnit, Mockito, and Spring Test

+View designed in JSP and backend programmed with Java, Spring Data JPA, and Hibernate